logoBack to App page

 Status visibility options

-By configuring Settings for the Status field administrators can determine whether the Category and Status filtering is available for selection to the users of Requests page.
+By configuring Options for the Status field, administrators can determine whether the Category and Status filtering is available for selection to the users of Requests page.

 Tip

-When you choose the Allow users to display Category and Status in Filtering criteria option in Settings, by using the Status field as Filtering criteria on Requests page, both the Category and Status criteria are visible to users.
+When you choose the Allow users to display Category and Status in Filtering criteria, by using the Status field as Filtering criteria on Requests page, both the Category and Status criteria are visible to users.

 My Requests Extension - Category and Status visible